conditions we treat

 Upper Cross Syndrome

-For the sports chiropractors at Premier Sports and Spine Center, the treatment strategy for upper cross syndrome is fairly straightforward.
-After a thorough evaluation to determine the cause of your pain and to rule out underlying conditions, a sports chiropractor will use several different manual techniques to positively affect the length relationship of the tight muscles associated with it and get underactive muscles activating properly again.
-These techniques could include:
+After a thorough evaluation to determine the cause of the pain and to rule out underlying conditions, the sports chiropractic physicians at Premier Sports & Spine will use manual techniques to lengthen and strengthen the tight muscles and activate underactive muscles properly.

 Once the tight muscles have been addressed, a sports chiropractor will provide corrective exercises to help strengthen the muscles that have become weak or deconditioned.
 Kinesio tape is often used to provide postural support during the recovery phase.

 When addressing upper cross syndrome it is crucial to address the postural stresses that led the patient to this point.
 A sports chiropractor can help you address the root posture issues and relieve pain.

 If you have questions about whether a sports chiropractic clinic is right for you, give us a call or fill out our contact form.

 What can you expect from a visit with the sports chiropractors at Premier Sports & Spine?
 Read about what a visit entails in our FAQ.